Great to have you here, Rush Limbaugh, the fastest three hours in media.

 And I didn't detect any particular desire on the part of Canadian media to get rid of the guy.

-I've only seen one reporterette, though, so I but I mean CNN can't let go of it.
+So I, but I mean, CNN can't let go of it.

-I mean, they just they want this guy gone.
+I mean, they just, they want this guy gone.

-It's just it's a it's it's amazing.
+It's just, it's a, it's, it's amazing.

 We're back to this now.

-This is uh this UK Daily Mail headline could eating blueberries add years to your life.
+This is this UK Daily Mail headline.

 A daily bowl could protect against obesity, heart disease, and diabetes.

-They're trying to create the latest food fed blueberries.
+They're trying to create the latest food-fed blueberries.

 Regular consumption of blueberries can improve or prevent metabolic syndrome.